usnistgov/FIPS201/_FIPS201/frontend.md

 Contactless card readers shall conform to [ISO14443] standard for the card-to-reader interface and data transmitted over the [ISO14443] link shall conform to [ISO7816].
-In cases where these readers are connected to general-purpose desktop computing systems, they shall conform to [PCSC] for the reader-to- host system interface.
+In cases where these readers are connected to general-purpose desktop computing systems, they shall conform to [PCSC] for the reader-to-host system interface.
 Specifically, the contactless card readers shall conform to the requirements specified in [SP 800-96].
 In systems where the readers are not connected to general-purpose desktop computing systems, the reader-to-host system interface is not specified in this Standard.